urbainvaes/hermipy/README.md

 - Auto conversion from triangle, cube -> cross when appropriate?

-- Do varfd before tensorization

 - Add support for Hermite Fourier

-- Two passes in tensorize in 1d

 - Option to factorize function